NIVRUTH0408/Computations_In_Astrophysics/README.md

 2. Orbit of the Earth

-The orbital path of the Earth around the Sun was plotted in two dimensions by solving Newton's gravitational formula using the RK4 numerical method.
+The orbital path of the Earth around the Sun was plotted in two dimensions by solving Newton's gravitational formula and Kepler's Law using the RK4 numerical method.